carlosfranzreb-uni/thesis_repo_analysis/README.md

 ## Open questions

+### Language

+Even german publications seem to have an english description.
+My plan is to discard german texts altogether and focus on english ones.
+Going bilingual would increase the engineering workload without adding any value to my research.

 ### Can I mine the PDFs?

-Looking at the most popular licenses, I couldn't find any constraint to such uses, but several papers mention the legal barriers to text mining.
+- Looking at the most popular licenses, I couldn't find any constraint to such uses, but several papers mention the legal barriers to text mining.
+- Even if it is legally allowed, is it possible?
+OAI-PMH doesn't seem to offer the option of downloading the PDFs.

 ### How can I evaluate the models?

-My first idea is combining authors, publishers and the author keywords.
+My first idea is combining authors, dates and the author keywords.

+### Publications with items in both languages.

+How can I remove the german subjects? langdetect doesn't seem able to do so.